JiananAlvin/JiananAlvin/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently an undergraduate student studying General Engineering - Cyber Systems at Technical University of Denmark (DTU).
+- 🔭 I’m currently an undergraduate student studying General Engineering - Cyber Systems at the Technical University of Denmark (DTU).
-- 🌱 I’m now studying at the Johns Hopkins University as an exchange student (expected from 1st Sept.
-2022 - 1st Jan.
-2023).
+- 🌱 I studied at Johns Hopkins University (JHU) as an exchange student from Aug.
+22nd 2022 to Dec.
+23rd 2023.
 - 💬 I’m looking for research projects or jobs in computer science.